Why young people?

 According to the World Youth Report (2020), there are 1.2 billion young people aged 15 to 24 years, accounting for 16 per cent of the global population.
 Locally, Kenya is termed as a country of the youth according to the 2019 Population and Census results which shows that 75% (35.7 million) of the 47.6 million population is under the age of 35.
 With the energy, creativity and innovation embedded in the youth, they have a significant role to play in finding solutions to the global challenges.
 Young people are the future of any society, and as such, they have an important role to play in promoting transparency and accountability.
 They are feeling the corrosive effects of corruption and government apathy in every area of their lives, from education and road safety to health and environmental protection.
 They are ready to use their tech savvy to create new systems of accountability and transparency for the public and private sectors.
 By engaging in activities that promote transparency and accountability, young people can help to create a more open and equitable society that benefits everyone.

-Integrity is a fundamental value that is essential for personal and societal growth.
-It is the quality of being honest, having strong moral principles, and doing the right thing even when no one is watching.
-Integrity building is the process of developing and maintaining a strong sense of honesty and ethical behavior in individuals and institutions.
 While many people assume that integrity building is the sole responsibility of adults, young people are also actively involved in this process.
-Read more to understand why involving young people in integrity building initiatives is necessary.
+Read more to understand why involving young people in social justice, anti-corruption, and democracy initiatives is necessary.